 With this single rate two-color policer conforming probably means to forward the packet, and exceeding means to drop it.
 You can also choose to remark exceeding packets.

 Let’s continue with the second type of policer!

-Data traffic is not ‘smooth’ like VoIP but it’s bursty.
-Sometimes we send a lot of packets…then it’s quiet again, couple of packets, etc. Because of this it makes sense to allow the policer to burst.
-This means we can temporarily send (burst) more packets than normally.
-When we want the policer to support this we will use two buckets.
-The first bucket is for Bc (committed burst) tokens and the second one for Be (excess burst) tokens.
+Data traffic is not ‘smooth’ like VoIP, but it’s bursty.
+Sometimes we send a lot of packets…then it’s quiet again, a couple of packets, etc. Because of this, it makes sense to allow the policer to burst.
+This means we can temporarily send (burst) more packets than normal.
+When we want the policer to support this, we will use two buckets.
+The first bucket is for Bc (committed burst) tokens, and the second one is for Be (excess burst) tokens.
 I’ll explain the two buckets in a second!
-By allowing the two buckets we can use three categories:
+By allowing the two buckets, we can use three categories:

 To understand how bursting works we first need to talk about the two token buckets.
 Let me show you a picture:

 When we use a single bucket, and the bucket is full we will discard the tokens.
-With two buckets it works differently.
-Above you can see that once the Bc bucket is full the ‘spillage’ will end up in the Be bucket.
+With two buckets, it works differently.
+Above, you can see that once the Bc bucket is full, the ‘spillage’ will end up in the Be bucket.
 If the Be bucket is full then the tokens will go where no token has gone before…they are gone forever!
-Armed with the two buckets the policer will work as following when a packet arrives:
+Armed with the two buckets, the policer will work as follows when a packet arrives: